 For those who still want to live independently but don’t want to worry about cooking meals or driving, an independent living community might be a good option.
 In these retirement communities, residents live on their own in apartments or condos but are able to have meals in a communal setting with other residents.
 Transportation is often provided within the community and to doctors’ offices, shopping plazas, and leisure activities.
 Sometimes housekeeping is included, too.

-An assisted living facility is great for seniors who are still active but who need medication management or to help them with the activites of daily living, such as showering and getting dressed.
-Assisted living residents have their own studio or one-bedroom apartment, though this can vary; some assisted living facilities offer single rooms or two-bedroom apartments, as well.
+An assisted living facility is great for seniors who are still active but who need medication management or to help them with the activities of daily living, such as showering and getting dressed.
+Assisted living residents

 Residents go to a common area for meals or they can have meals delivered to their rooms.
 There are nurses and other healthcare professionals available for medical care and general assistance.
 In most cases, laundry and housekeeping services are provided.
 Residents often have several recreation options to choose from each day; for example, there might be swimming, aerobics classes, a chess tournament, afternoon movies, or other activities to pick from on a regular basis.